xialeiliu/Awesome-LongTailed-Recognition/README.md

-# Awesome Long-Tailed Recognition/ Imbalance Learning
+# Awesome Long-Tailed Recognition/ Imbalanced Learning
 ## Feel free to contact me if you find any interesting paper is missing.

 ## Papers